bjesus/swe/README.md

 ## Usage

-1. `swe -s ord` - Print all words containing the specified substring ("ord" in this example).
+1. `swe` - Run the interactive Swe mode
 2. `swe ord` - Print the translation for the specified word
-3. `swe` - Play the sound of the latest translated word
+3. `swe -s ord` - Print all words containing the specified substring ("ord" in this example).